janaalabed/techtalks-Jobify-teamD/README.md

 Files: lowercase, camelCase (ex: jobComponent)

 database :
-All date fields should use DATETIME DEFAULT CURRENT_TIMESTAMP.
-Use foreign keys with ON DELETE CASCADE for relational integrity.
 Error Handling
 Always return a status code and JSON message: { "status": "error", "message": "Description here" }